 What’s the difference between Tax Prep and Tax Planning?

-Tax prep is prepping to file and pay your taxes, but NOTHING about lowering your taxes.
-You just gather all your documents, W2, K1, 1099s, etc. sometime in early spring.
-Your ‘tax guy’ punches the numbers into his tax software.
+Tax prep is prepping to file and pay your taxes in the spring.
+But NOTHING to do with lowering your taxes.
+You just gather all your documents, W2, K1, 1099s, etc. Your ‘tax guy’ punches the numbers into his tax software.
 A week later, you get a tax bill and a bill for his services.

 Tax Planning – or tax strategy, same thing – is where you actually SAVE BIG.
-You sit down with your Tax Strategist throughout the year and make calculated decisions at the right time to minimize your taxes for that year.
+You sit down with your Tax Strategist throughout the year and make calculated decisions at the right time to minimize your taxes.

 Tax planning is how you keep the money you worked your a** off to earn.